 - Technical or professional programs are usually 3 years in duration and prepare students towards specific skilled trade and career path after graduation.

 - Length of the program ranges from few months to three or four years.

 Elementary and Secondary Schools

 - Elementary and secondary schools are usually from grades 1 to 12.

 - Students go from primary to secondary school between grades 6 to 8 depending on the province or territory.

-- School year is usually from end of August to end of June.
+- The school year is usually from the end of August to the end of June.

 - English-language and French-language schools are available for selection.

 - Students can select from public or private schools.
 Private schools usually have lower teacher to student ratio.

 - Government provides heavy investment and funding to primary and secondary schools.